Silicrex/PokemonBreedingSimulator/README.md

 The **route (BDSP)**:
 Again, there are several routes you could take which are equally optimal.
 This is an example of a route which minimizes the cost of the above factors as much as possible:
+Credit to the https://pokemondb.net/egg-group/amorphous pages which I used for compiling the data
 ```
 MAGIKARP (UNLOCK DRAGON/WATER2)
 MAGIKARP -> SWABLU (UNLOCK FLYING)